-The Mass in Running Order includes a 75kg allowance for the driver and 90% full fuel tank, gas bottles and water tank.
-All weights quoted are for standrad vehicles.
-Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motorcaravan. e.g: Passengers, optional equipment, essential habitation and personal effects such as clothing, food, pets, bicycles etc.
+The Mass in Running Order includes a 75kg allowance for the driver and 90% full fuel tank, and gas bottles and fresh water tank 90% full.

+Weights quoted are for standard vehicles only.
+Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motorcaravan.
+EG Passengers, optional equipment, essential habitation and personal effects.
+Such as clothing, food, pets, bicycles etc.